chnn/chrishenn-net/_drafts/2017-07-03-visualizing-multivariable-derivative.md

   <div class="caption">Image courtesy <a href="https://commons.wikimedia.org/wiki/File:Tangent-calculus.svg">Wikipedia</a>.</div>
 </div>

-Such an illustration seeks to highlight the key property of the single variable derivative: it's the *best linear approximation* of a function at a point.
-For functions of more than one variable, the derivitive exhibits this same characteristic, yet there is no obvious corresponding picture.
+Such an illustration highlights a key property of the single variable derivative: it's the *best linear approximation* of a function at a point.
+For functions of more than one variable, the derivative exhibits this same characteristic, yet there is no obvious corresponding picture.
 What would an analogous visualization look like for a multivariable function?

-For the past few weeks, I've been working torwards a visualization of multivariable functions and their derivatives.
-Check out the end result [here][3], or read on to hear the reasoning behind this visualization.
-I assume some knowledge of mathematical notation and the single variable derivative.
+For the past few weeks, I've been working towards a visualization of multivariable functions and their derivatives.
+Check out the end result [here][3], or read on to hear about my process.
+I assume some knowledge of calculus and mathematical notation.

 [3]: http://demo.chrishenn.net

 ## Visualizing vector fields in the plane

 To make matters simple, I narrowed my focus to functions $$f : \mathbf{R}^2 \to \mathbf{R}^2$$.
 The derivative of such a function is also a transform $$\mathbf{R}^2 \to \mathbf{R}^2$$.
-Thus to build a visual representation of the derivative, I first set out to build a general purpose visualization of vector fields in the plane.
+Thus to build a visual representation of the derivative, I first needed a general purpose visualization of vector fields in the plane.

 Consider a particular function $$f : \mathbf{R}^2 \to \mathbf{R^2}$$ given by